opentelekomcloud/docs/cce/user-guide/loadbalancer.md

         -   **Public network**: You can select an existing public network load balancer or have the system automatically create a new public network load balancer.

-            If you have the system automatically create a public network load balancer, you can click  **Change Configuration**  to modify its name, EIP type, billing mode, and bandwidth.
+            If you have the system automatically create a public network load balancer, you can click  **Change Configuration**  to modify its name, EIP type, and bandwidth.

         -   **Private network**: You can select an existing private network load balancer or have the system automatically create a new private network load balancer.